 - Lumbar nerve or epidural injections

-Our sciatica doctors and specialists in New Jersey offer the most advanced and the best treatment for sciatica pain.
+Our doctors offer the most advanced and the best treatment for sciatica pain.

 Moderate to Severe Cases

 In addition to performing a thorough examination your local sciatica treatment doctor or experienced pain management doctors in New Jersey of Redefine Healthcare may order the following tests to make a more concise diagnosis:

 - MRI to determine any soft tissue involvement, including visualization of the discs, spinal cord and nerve roots.